 For the consumer, the only time something digital happened with the coupons was at the register when they were scanned.

 One by one, each coupon for each product had to be scanned and accounted for in the final bill.

 And when you wanted to help your friend or family save some money, you would simply give coupons away, with nothing in exchange.

 Fast forward a decade or two and we now have all sorts of digital coupons and promotional programs.

 There are referral programs, affiliate programs, pyramid systems, and many more.

-Referrals in particular have become critical in the growth of many large companies today.
+Referrals, in particular, have become critical to the growth of many large companies today.
 These usually work by rewarding all parties involved.

 This referral program works by rewarding the referrer with a $5 credit, and the referred person gets $15 credit towards their first meal.

 Uber also benefits by acquiring a customer who may spend over $1000 a year through their platform.